rodolfopaganini/ripio-assesment/readme.md

 ## Solutions

-### First query: show the transaction with the lowest and highest amount for each user?
+### First query: show the transaction with the lowest and highest amount for each user

 ```SQL
 SELECT a.*